 Temporary Gun Violence Restraining Order (form GV-110): Both law enforcement officers and immediate family members (defined above) of the subject of the petition may petition for a temporary Gun Violence Restraining Order.
 The petitioner fills out paperwork that explains to a judge why the person may be dangerous.
 The judge may issue a temporary GVRO when there is a “substantial likelihood” that the subject “poses a significant danger of harm to self or others in the near future by having access to a firearm.”
 Temporary GVRO petitions are typically decided on the same day they are filed and may be in effect for up to 21 days.
 A hearing will be scheduled by the court within 21 days of the judicial officer’s decision to approve the temporary GVRO or not, at the subsequent hearing, the court will decide if a one-year order is necessary (see below).

 Gun Violence Restraining Order After Notice and Hearing (form GV-100): A one-year Gun Violence Restraining Order may be obtained after a notice to the subject and court hearing in which the petitioner is able to demonstrate “clear and convincing evidence that the subject poses a significant danger of injury to self or others.”
-Temporary orders may also be extended into a one-year GVRO if approved by a judge after a notice to the subject and a hearing.
+Temporary and emergency orders may also be extended into a one-year GVRO if approved by a judge after notice to the subject and a subsequent hearing.
 One-year GVROs can be renewed before they expire (see “Can a GVRO be renewed?” below).